5 Financial Silver Linings Seniors Have to Look Forward to in 2023

 It is common to feel anxious about the future regardless of your age.
 And if you’re approaching retirement, there can be even more uncertainty.
-With the inflation rate hitting 7.1% at the end of November 2022, you have every right to be concerned.
+With the inflation rate declining (but still high) at 6% year-over-year to February 2023, per the latest CPI data, concern remains warranted.

 However, 2023 is shaping up to be an excellent year for those ages 65 and older.
-Here are five financial silver linings that seniors can look forward to in 2023.
+Here are five financial silver linings that seniors can take advantage of this year.

 Cost of Living Adjustment Increase

-The Social Security Administration (SSA) has announced that the Cost of Living Adjustment (COLA) for 2023 will increase by 8.7%, the biggest gain since 1981.
-The increase will take effect in December 2022 and will be reflected in January 2023 benefit payments.
-This is great news for seniors, as the COLA helps to keep pace with rising costs and maintain seniors’ purchasing power.
+The Social Security Administration (SSA) previously announced that a cost of living adjustment (COLA) increase of 8.7% would be instituted this year, the biggest gain since 1981.
+The increase took effect in December 2022 and was reflected in January 2023 benefit payments.
+This is great news for seniors, as the COLA helps seniors keep pace with rising costs.

 Decrease in Medicare Premiums and Deductibles